gbliao/CCFENet/README.md

 ## Results
-* RGB-Thermal saliency maps mentioned in the paper can be download from [here](https://pan.baidu.com/s/1v6CwfPIdWzQWiCEoq5gceg) [code: gprv]
+* RGB-Thermal saliency maps mentioned in the paper can be downloaded from [here](https://pan.baidu.com/s/1v6CwfPIdWzQWiCEoq5gceg) [code: gprv]

-* RGB-Depth saliency maps mentioned in the paper can be download from [here](https://pan.baidu.com/s/1DEjxz9C1muJaJsIcG5Kzjg) [code: qoc7]
+* RGB-Depth saliency maps mentioned in the paper can be downloaded from [here](https://pan.baidu.com/s/1DEjxz9C1muJaJsIcG5Kzjg) [code: qoc7]

-* The results of challenging scenarios mentioned in the paper can be download from [here](https://pan.baidu.com/s/1EFQygrVPARYEQVjk2OhirQ) [code: fteh]
+* The results of challenging scenarios mentioned in the paper can be downloaded from [here](https://pan.baidu.com/s/1EFQygrVPARYEQVjk2OhirQ) [code: fteh]

 * The saliency results can be evaluated by using the tool in [Matlab](http://dpfan.net/d3netbenchmark/)